howardreith/koelewyn_challenge/README.md

 If you have any questions please feel free to contact me at howard.reith@gmail.com.
 Thank you.

+## Update 10/24/2018

+Since my previous update on 10/18, I have incorporated the following changes:

+### Page Object Model Improvement

+In my previous version I increased specificity for my page object model by including both IDs and "text" in my identification.
+I have decided to remove "text" as having fewer, but more robust, identifiers will serve to make my tests adequately accurate but also flexible in case the values of the spans change.
+In other words, relying only on ID is sufficient for now, and this change will make my tests less likely to break with page updates.

+### Segregating the scenarios

+In my previous version, I had an erroneous understanding of what constituted a "test."
+I thought each "step" was a "test," and sought to reduce the total number of "tests" by consolidating them all into a single feature and scenario.
+I have since learned that each scenario constitutes a "test" and I should not sacrifice specificity of scenario for the sake of reducing the number of "tests."

+I've thus continued to keep all of my scenarios in a single feature, but I have split my steps into four scenarios to cover the four issues we're hoping to address in the challenge.
+The resulting specificity of each test is a definite improvement.
+Unlike the original version, when possible, I have made repeated use of similar steps, such as using the same "Given" to open the browser in all four scenarios, thus reducing the defined number of steps and de-cluttering my code compared to my original version.

+I will note that this new design requires the test procedures to open the browser four separate times, which seems somewhat less than ideal, but perhaps this is how it should remain for the sake of completely testing each individual problem.

+### Accomodating additional values being added to the page and removing hard-coded span identification

+The most significant change to my response involves altering the procedure for the test to count the number of value spans on the page.
+In the previous version, the test referenced the Page Object Model to check if each of the five known span IDs were present.
+If the span was there, it added +1 to a counter, and the test passed if the counter totaled 5, i.e., it found all five expected spans.

+While this solution technically met the criteria, it had some weaknesses, not least being that if there were more spans than just those expected by the test (for example, a span labeled txt_val_9), it would fail to identify that span.

+The test has thus been changed to find all spans on the page.
+Since this results in finding the label spans and the total span as well as the value spans, a conditional has been added to reference the page object model and add to an array only those spans which have ids that match the criteria we're looking for.
+In this version, that meant a "t" in the first character and a "v" in the 5th character, as this is sufficient to rule out all other spans currently present.
+These restrictions can be made more robust if necessary.
+Those spans which fit the requirement are added to an array, and the previous solution of increasing a counter for each item in the array was repeated.
+If the array contains the expected 5 values, the test passes.

+This change will minimize the necessary adjustments to the test should additional spans be added to future versions of the page.

 ## Update 10/18/2018

 I have implemented some changes into the design of the test.
 Following are the details of these changes.